dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 If you want to follow along with the code in this post

-1. Install [minikube](https://github.com/kubernetes/minikube) (an app that lets your run a local kubernetes cluster) and start it up with `minikube start`.
+1. Install [minikube](https://github.com/kubernetes/minikube) (an app that lets your run a local Kubernetes cluster) and start it up with `minikube start`.
 2. Install [helm](https://github.com/kubernetes/helm) and initialize it on your minikube cluster.
-I recommend uising `helm init --upgrade --service-account default`.
+I recommend using `helm init --upgrade --service-account default`.
 3. Clone this [GitHub repository](https://github.com/dantegates/from-docker-to-kubernetes).
 This repo contains the flask app, Dockerfile and Helm chart that we'll be using.
-4. If at any point you experience errors and can't follow along, skip to the Troubleshooting  section at the bottom of this page for a link to an excellent blog post on diagnosing errors when deploying to kubernetes.
+4. If at any point you experience errors and can't follow along, skip to the Troubleshooting  section at the bottom of this page for a link to an excellent blog post on diagnosing errors when deploying to Kubernetes.

 # To Kubernetes!